-Notes: \1.
-Lion Chemical Co., Ltd. and Lion Daily Necessities Chemicals (Qingdao) Co., are specified subsidiaries.
+Notes: 1.
+Lion Chemical Co., Ltd., Lion Daily Necessities Chemicals (Qingdao) Co., Ltd. and Lion Kallol Limited are specified subsidiaries.

+2. Lion Corporation (Thailand) Ltd. accounts for more than 10% of consolidated net sales (excluding inter-company sales among consolidated companies).

+3. The voting shares of Lion Advertising Ltd. are held by Lion Corporation (Hong Kong) Ltd.

+4. 90% of PT.
+Ipposha Indonesia's voting shares are held by Lion Specialty Chemicals Co., Ltd.

+5. The voting shares of Health Care Service Co., Ltd. and Eastern Silicate Company Limited are held by Lion Corporation (Thailand) Ltd.

+6. The voting shares of Yihai Kerry Lion (Shanghai) Clean Technology Co., Ltd. are held by Lion Corporation (Thailand) Ltd.

+6. The voting shares of Yihai Kerry Lion (Shanghai) Clean Technology Co., Ltd. are held by Lion Corporation (Thailand) Ltd.

+7. The up Concentric in construction of the operangle for encould be constructed to the operangle dotted formation to a single indication to a construction to a construction of the angene dotted formation to a construct the operangle dotted f

-\1.
-Lion Chemical Co., Lid. and Lion Daily Necessities Chemicals (Qinguao) Co., are specified subsidiaries. \2.
-Lion Corporation (Thailand) Lid. accounts for more than 10% of consolidated net sales (excluding inter-company sales among consolidated companies). \3.
-The voting shares of Lion Advertising Ltd. are held by Lion Corporation (Hong Kong) Ltd. \4.
-90% of PT.
-Ipposha Indonesia's voting shares are held by Lion Specialty Chemicals Co., Ltd. \5.
-The voting shares of Health Care Service Co., Ltd. and Eastern Silicate Company Limited are held by Lion Corporation (Thailand) Ltd. \6.
-The figures in parentheses in the "Voting shares held by the Company" column are the percentages of total voting shares held indirectly by Lion Corporation. \7.
-In addition to the companies listed above, there is one small-scale, equity-method company.
+7.Issua Corporation is excluded from the scope of consolidation as its liquidation was completed during the consolidated financial year.
+8. The figures in parentheses in the "Voting shares held by the Company" column are the percentages of total voting shares held indirectly by Lion Corporation.
+9. In addition to the companies listed above, there is one small-scale, equity-method company.

-(2) Key management personnel compensation Key management personnel compensation during the years ended December 31, 2023 and 2022 consisted of the following:
+(2) Key management personnel compensation

+Key management personnel compensation during the years ended December 31, 2024 and 2023 consisted of the following:

-Thousands of
+Thousands of U.S. dollars

-Millions o f yen U.S. dollars
+Millions Millions of yen

-2023 2022 2023
+2024 2023 2024

-Short-term benefits ¥343 ¥380 \$2,419
+Short-term benefits ¥377 ¥343 \$2,386

-Share-based payment 56 109 402
+Share-based payment 132 56 836

-Total ¥400 ¥490 \$2,821
+Total ¥509 ¥400 \$3,218